Jews and Baseball: An American Love Story: Release

-Among the film's notable festival appearances and special screenings in 2010 were July 15 & 16 at the Jerusalem Film Festival, July 25 at the Stony Brook Film Festival, July 25 at the San Francisco Jewish Film Festival, July 31 & August 1 & 8 at the San Francisco Jewish Film Festival, August 10–15 at the Rhode Island International Film Festival, October 3 at the Baseball Hall of Fame, and October 14 & 16 at the Jacksonville Film Festival.
-It was the opening night film at the Atlanta Jewish Film Festival on February 8, 2011, playing for an audience of over 3,000 at Atlanta's Fox Theater.
-It was released theatrically in New York, Los Angeles, and a number of other cities.
-The DVD was released by New Video on April 19, 2011.
+Among the film's notable festival appearances and special screenings in 2010 were July 15 and 16 at the Jerusalem Film Festival, July 25 at the Stony Brook Film Festival, July 25 at the San Francisco Jewish Film Festival, July 31, and August 1 and 8 at the San Francisco Jewish Film Festival, August 10–15 at the Rhode Island International Film Festival, October 3 at the Baseball Hall of Fame, and October 14 and 16 at the Jacksonville Film Festival.
+It was the opening-night film at the Atlanta Jewish Film Festival February 8, 2011, playing for an audience of more than 3,000 at Atlanta's Fox Theatre.
+It was theatrically released in New York, Los Angeles and a number of other cities.
+The DVD was released by New Video April 19, 2011.

 Reception

 Critical response

-Kenneth Turan of The Los Angeles Times, describing it as warm and enthusiastic, wrote that the documentary: "not only lives up to its title ... but also delivers a bit extra as well."
-John Anderson wrote in Variety that "With terrific narration by Dustin Hoffman, Jews and Baseball makes effective use of archival footage and interviews, the most spectacular of which is a lengthy sequence featuring the usually reclusive Koufax".
-Andrew Schenker of Time Out New York described it as: "a breezy compendium of fun facts and colorful figures ... likely to prove irresistible to baseball fans, Hebraic or otherwise."
-Newsday described it as, "Stirring, revelatory and affectionate.
+Kenneth Turan of The Los Angeles Times, describing it as "warm and enthusiastic", wrote that the documentary "not only lives up to its title ... but also delivers a bit extra as well".

+John Anderson wrote in Variety, "With terrific narration by Dustin Hoffman, Jews and Baseball makes effective use of archival footage and interviews, the most spectacular of which is a lengthy sequence featuring the usually reclusive Koufax."

+Andrew Schenker of Time Out New York described it as "a breezy compendium of fun facts and colorful figures... likely to prove irresistible to baseball fans, Hebraic or otherwise".

+Newsday described it as "stirring, revelatory and affectionate.
 Jews and Baseball knocks it out of the park."

-Mark Dawidziak wrote in The Plain Dealer that it is: "an engaging, briskly paced film."
+Mark Dawidziak wrote in The Plain Dealer that it is "an engaging, briskly paced film".